sehlen-bsi/botan-docs/src/07_pubkey.rst

 Botan however does not restrict the used ``KDF``, ``MAC`` and ``cipher`` to the ones allowed in [TR-02102-1]_.
 No special ECIES flags are required for compliance with the technical guideline.

 Key Encapsulation Mechanisms
 ----------------------------

-A Key Encapsulation Mechanism (KEM) is used to produce a shared key between parties.
+A Key Encapsulation Mechanism (KEM) can be used to produce a shared key between parties.
-A KEM generates an asymmetric key pair.
+A KEM works with an asymmetric key pair.
+Using the public key of Alice, Bob encapsulates a secret key that can only be decapsulated by Alice's private key.
-Its encapsulation operation on a public key produces a ciphertext and a plaintext shared key.
-The decapsulation operation on a private key and a ciphertext produces the plaintext shared key.

 Kyber
 ^^^^^